gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/clientserver.md

 Note: There is a variety of public sources of JSON-formatted data you can practice with, including [Google Data APIs](https://developers.google.com/gdata/) and [Yahoo!
 Web Services](http://developer.yahoo.com/).

+### Using Third-Party-Libraries

+Besides the client server communication provided by GWT, there are more options to communicate with the server.
+Take a look [here](/eco/com-and-more.html).

 ## Making Asynchronous Calls

 Whether you use GWT RPC or get JSON data via HTTP, all the calls you make from the HTML page to the server are asychronous.